kylerbrown/bark/README.md

 neuroscientists and behavioral biologists interested in using it.
 We're particularly interested in use cases that don't fit the current specification.
 Please post issues or contact Dan Meliza (dan at meliza.org) directly.

+The MATLAB interface is out of data and could use some work.

 ### installation